hseipp/ocpv-blockstorage/README.md

 Before using the script, please check the contents and modify the `NAMESPACE` variable according to your needs.

-The source PVC used to create the VM migfht be no longer present - check with:
+The source PVC used to create the VM might be no longer present - check with:

 ```shell
 oc get pvc -n openshift-virtualization-os-images $(oc get dv $VM -o jsonpath='{.spec.source.pvc.name}')
 ```

 (Replace `$VM` with the name of your VM.)
 In that case, the script with pick the oldest available source PVC that matches the template pattern of the original source PVC.

-It is highly recommended to save the above mentioned CRs before using the script as these get deleted by the script before they get re-created.

-:exclamation: *WARNING* The script currently does not handle advanced VM creation and storage addition options.
-For example, a VM restored from a snapshot might contain PVCs without a DataVolume that will not be preserved.
-Support for that is subject to a future update of this script.
+> [!WARNING]
+> The script will save the above mentioned CRs, but it is still highly
+> recommended to keep a backup of the Persistent Volumes as there is a
+> possibility that PVs get deleted in storage attachment scenarios that were
+> not discovered / tested while developing this script.

-if all the prereqs are met, you can convert your VM to RWX access mode by specifying the VM name as parameter to the script:
+if all the prerequisites are met, you can convert your VM to RWX access mode by specifying the VM name as parameter to the script:

 ```shell
 ./vw_rwo_to_rwx.sh -h my_vm